Lilia-Sirgalina/weather/README.md

 ## Requirements:
 - Modern web browser with JavaScript support.
-- nternet access for working with the API.
+- Internet access for working with the API.